-From that time began to diversify or specialization in wine literature.
-For the first time were in addition to the classic themes Weingarten Care. grape varieties and vinification or cellar techniques also special topics such as the tasting and qualitative assessment of wines ( wine review ) with appropriate vocabulary ( wine address ) or " Which wine with which food "And publications on vineyards and their wines ( wine guide ).
-In this connection also the writing guild of the wine critic and became increasingly important.
+From this time, diversification and specialization in wine literature began to increase.
+For the first time, in addition to the classic topics Weingarten Care. grape varieties and vinification or cellar techniques also special topics such as the tasting and qualitative assessment of wines ( wine review ) with appropriate vocabulary ( wine address ) or " Which wine with which food “As well as publications on wine-growing areas and their wines ( wine guide ) treated.
+The writing guild of the wine critic and became increasingly important.

 Many famous people have made statements about wine, of which countless examples under the keyword Quotes are listed.
 Biographies often refer to the drinking culture or the drinking habits of prominent people and their alcoholic preferences or favorite wines mentioned.
 In the following list, around 200 authors, journalists, publicists and wine critics are listed alphabetically from antiquity to modern times.
 Either they published treatises worth mentioning in some form on the subject of wine and viticulture, or they simply "just" - like the first-mentioned Alkäus with "In vino veritas" - made a meaningful statement about wine.
 The list can also be understood as a "who's who" of wine literature.
 Some of them are members of Weinfeder eV, an association of German-speaking wine publicists:

 As a valuable and fruitful source for those in this glossary contained biographies of numerous personalities was courtesy of the association Society for the History of Wine eV the documentation "Personalities of Wine Culture - Short Biographies from 16 Centuries" (Writings on Wine History No. 140, Wiesbaden 2002) used by Paul Claus and co-workers.
 On the website of this company, the Bibliography on the history and culture of wine with around 30,000 recorded works on wine.
 See also other viticulture personalities below wine guide and wine critic,